masterminds-kenya/social_network/README.md

 Current [Dev Proof-of-Concept Site](https://social-network-255302.appspot.com/)

 We are currently deploying on google cloud (gcloud), with a flask server.
-Gcloud is expecting a pip requirements file (requirements.txt), an app.yaml file (indicating what python version to use), and a main.py file for our server code file.
-Gcloud also allows an ignore file (.gcloudignore) which follows the same concepts from .gitignore files.
+Gcloud is expecting a pip requirements file (requirements.txt), an app.yaml file (indicating what python version to use, and environment variables), and a main.py file for our server code file.
+Gcloud also allows an ignore file - `.gcloudignore` which follows the same concepts from `.gitignore` files, as well as additional techniques for allowing files otherwise ignored in the `.gitignore` file.
 Locally we are using pipenv to help us track dependencies and packages only needed in the development environment.
-However, the Pipfile and Pipfile.lock files should be in the ignore file for uploading to gcloud.
+However, the `Pipfile` and `Pipfile.lock` files should be in the ignore file for uploading to gcloud, but still be tracked in the Git repository.

 ## Development notes